-Corporations subject to the CMT should DFILE (Refer to Inf.
-B. 4003 dated September 2002).
+Corporations subject to the CMT should DFILE (Refer to Information Bulletin 4003 dated September 2002).
 Corporations which are not able to obtain the necessary software package to DFILE, may file their tax return using the Ministry of Finance's pre-printed CT23.
-Complete Schedules A to E only if the corporation is subject to the CMT.
-(See page 18 of the 2003 CT23 tax return.)
+Complete Schedule 101 only if the corporation is subject to the CMT.

-Corporations that are exempt from CMT, or are not subject to CMT in the year and are not applying a CMT credit, do not need to submit pages 19 and 20 of the 2003 CT23 tax return (CMT Schedules, B,C,D, and E).
+Corporations that are exempt from CMT, or are not subject to CMT in the year and are not applying a CMT credit, do not need to submit the CT23 Schedule 101.

 For purposes of CMT, the calculation of the CMT base includes adjustments for elections filed under sections 85 and 97 of the Income Tax Act (Canada) (ITA) and for application of section 85.1 of the ITA.
 Where such adjustments are applicable, s.57.9 of the Act requires corporations to jointly elect in the form approved by the Minister.
 The Minister will consider a letter that specifically states that the parties are electing under s.57.9 of the Act; the letter contains the names and accounts numbers of both the transferor and transferee; is signed and dated by the transferor and transferee; and contains a calculation of the adjustment to the CMT base.
 Where applicable, a copy of the federal election should also be filed.